 Inhorgenta Munich 2020 takes place from February 14-17 and the Wearable Expo takes place from February 12-14.
 We’ll be sure to post the latest updates here at G-Central.

 Inhorgenta Munich has begun and Casio hasn’t made any announcements.
-Perhaps Casio is not using the event to announce new models like it used to do at Baselworld, and we will have to wait.
+It appears that Casio is not using the event to announce new models like it used to do at Baselworld.

 View this post on Instagram

 【ウェアラブルEXPO MC】 今日から始まりました、ウェアラブルエキスポ@ビックサイト ASICSブースにて、MCをさせて頂いてます✨ 平川研究員との、久々のコラボです。 相変わらず、神戸で研究してるようです。笑 ASICS×カシオ計算機株式会社との共同開発品 「ランニングフォームを分析・評価する一般ユーザー向け小型軽量ウェアラブル端末」をご紹介しています。 簡単に言うと、 すっごいハイテク技術が、私たちのランニング生活を、もっと楽しくしてくれるやーつです💕 自分のフォームの点数が出たりするんですが、中々しょぼい点数を叩き出したので、明日以降リベンジしてからアップします笑 先週末ONE TOKYOにて先行体験会がありましたが、一般向けにご紹介するのは今回が初！！ 体験して頂くこともできますので、是非ぜひ遊びに来てください😊 #asics #casio #wearableexpo #run #marathon #running #mc

 Shop for new releases and see our top selections at: amazon.com/shop/gcentralhq